 Deeded Timeshare

-A deeded timeshare property has the same ownership rights as actual real estate (however, unlike real estate, a timeshare is not an investment and does not appreciate).
+A deeded timeshare property has the same ownership rights as actual real estate (however, unlike real estate, vacation ownership is not an investment and does not appreciate).
 Deeded ownership means that the owner has the right to sell it, bequeath it, rent it, or even give it away.

 Right to Use Timeshare